Coxswain 2 enrolments now online –

 $150 Recreational Skippers Ticket, only if you dont already have it

 External Commercial Vessel hire if needed (vessel hire costs $600 per day, however our students pay $250 each maximum for the day.
 If you want to be trained and assessed on your own vessel, it must be legal Commercially registered.
-We can come to you – anywhere in Australia (you just organise and pay for travel and accommodation costs).
+We can come to you – anywhere in Australia (you just organize and pay for travel and accommodation costs).
 GST is included if the cost does not say ‘plus GST’.

 Other costs that you dont pay to Perth Boat School will of course be the Senior first aid course, Eyesight tests and Govt fees, which change from time to time.
 (See AMSA or DoT website for this).
 We are not responsible for keeping an eye on AMSA, we do what we can, but part of your responsibility is to check with DoT and AMSA as they change.
 We provide the course.
 We will assist, but we arent your mum.